Frequently asked questions about health insurance

 Utah has not exactly embraced the ACA, (also known as Obamacare), but the state’s uninsured rate has still fallen significantly since the law was enacted.
 According to U.S. Census data, 14% of Utah residents were uninsured in 2013, and that dropped to 8.8% by 2016 — although it increased to 9.4% by 2018 and to 9.7% by 2019.

 But full Medicaid expansion took effect in Utah at the beginning of 2020, and has likely resulted in a considerable reduction in the uninsured rate.
-Medicaid expansion has been particularly important in addressing the COVID-19 pandemic as people lose their jobs and employer-sponsored health insurance.
+Medicaid expansion has been particularly important in addressing the COVID-19 pandemic, and Medicaid eligibility redeterminations have been paused nationwide since early 2020 in response to the pandemic.
+This has helped millions of Americans maintain continuous coverage throughout the COVID public health emergency.

 Utah initially took a unique approach to running the health insurance marketplace.
 In a compromise with HHS, the state ran its own “Avenue H” small business (SHOP) exchange, which pre-dated the ACA, while HHS ran the individual exchange.

-Gov. Gary Herbert has been generally opposed to the ACA, but had been looking for a way to expand Medicaid coverage for several years, noting that “doing nothing is not an option.”
+Former Gov. Gary Herbert was generally opposed to the ACA, but had been looking for a way to expand Medicaid coverage for several years, noting that “doing nothing is not an option.”
 The vast majority of Utah’s residents favored the governor’s approach over no Medicaid expansion at all, so it was not surprising that the ballot initiative to expand Medicaid coverage passed in 2018.

-Medicaid expansion became available as an option for states in 2014, but Utah was among the states that refused to accept federal funding to expand Medicaid coverage to more low-income adults.
+Medicaid expansion became available as an option for states in 2014, although Utah was among the states that initially refused to accept federal funding to expand Medicaid coverage to more low-income adults.

 But in the 2018 mid-term elections, Utah residents voted for passage Proposition 3 with 54 percent of voters supporting Medicaid coverage expansion.
 The ballot initiative directed the state to fully expand Medicaid plans, as called for in the ACA (ie, to people with income up to 138% of the poverty level)